jibbius/WindowsPathScripts/README.md

  This repo is really for my own personal use only.
  You are welcome to download / borrow / take ideas from it.
+ All files are provided without support and without warranty.

  #Thanks to: